kakiewong/travelHongKong/README.md

-# travelHongKong
+# Travel Hong Kong
-Hong Kong travel site
+A travel site built using jQuery and Sass